PelionIoT/mbed-cloud-sdk-dotnet/docs.md

 dotnet build
 \endcode

-4. To use the SDK you'll need an Api Key, which you can get from the [Mbed Cloud Portal](https://portal.mbedcloud.com/).
+4. To use the SDK you'll need an Api Key, which you can get from the [Pelion Device Management Portal](https://portal.mbedcloud.com/).

 ## Example Usage